SvitlanaKo/gatsby-doc-template/content/lessons/discover/getting_started.md

 ---
-id: getting_started
+id: "getting_started"
-title: What is Quix?
+title: "What is Quix?"
-sidebar_label: What is Quix?
 ---

 Quix is [in one-two sentences, tell about the core benefits and purpose]